When a Hyundai is also the family home

 They fill their car up with gasoline every day since they keep it running all night so the boys stay warm.

-On top of that, there's a car payment, occasional hotel stays, storage unit fees, $13 truck stop showers, and even frequent trips to the laundry mat so Veronica can get wrinkles out of the boys' school clothes
+On top of that, there's a car payment, occasional hotel stays, storage unit fees, $13 truck-stop showers and even frequent trips to the laundromat so Veronica can get wrinkles out of the boys' school clothes.

-It makes it hard for them to save the thousands of dollars they need for a security deposit and first and last month's rent.
-Especially in the area they're in now: the Parkland School District in Allentown's suburbs.
+That makes it hard for them to save the thousands of dollars they need for a security deposit and first and last month's rent, especially in the area they're in now: the Parkland School District in Allentown's suburbs.

 The district attracts families because it has one of the region's top-ranked high schools.

-Diane Irish, a social worker at Parkland, explained that one-bedroom apartments within the school district can cost $1,800 a month.
+Diane Irish, a social worker with Parkland, explained that one-bedroom apartments within the school district can cost $1,800 a month.
 And landlords usually won't even rent such a small unit to a family.

-Ahmed Rahman, an economics professor at Lehigh University, said a "surprising" number of Americans are strapped for cash, even for things that seem basic, like homeownership, a car for each parent, college funds for kids, and a family vacation every year.
+Ahmed Rahman, an economics professor at Lehigh University, said a "surprising" number of Americans are strapped for cash, even for things that seem basic, like homeownership, a car for each parent, college funds for the kids and a family vacation every year.

 "Turns out that that package of products actually costs double what the median income of households is currently," Rahman explained.